Apostles and underdeacons

 Philippians 2:25 Yet I supposed it necessary to send to you Epaphroditus, my brother, and companion in labour, and fellowsoldier, but your messenger, and he that ministered to my wants.

 Therefore in a broader sense, the word “apostle” is transferred to the other eminent Christian teachers who were sent as messengers.
-Not as a title, but as a function.
+Not as an office or a title, but as a function.
 To be a messenger you don’t need to carry an official title of “Messenger”.
 Anybody can be a messenger, even a pigeon or a child could be a messenger without an official title.
 The messenger isn’t greater than the message.

 The names of the twelve apostles that were handpicked by Jesus (Matthew 10:2-4):